digital-asset/daml/docs/source/concepts/ledger-model/ledger-integrity.rst

    :align: center
    :width: 100%

-   The first two transactions violate the conditions of internal activeness consistency.
+   The first two transactions violate the conditions of internal consistency.
    The first transaction creates the `Iou` after exercising it consumingly, violating both conditions.
    The second transaction contains a (non-consuming) exercise on the `Iou` after a consuming one, violating the second condition.
    The last transaction is internally consistent.